-My favourite thing to do on New York holidays is to leave the thundering, traffic-choked avenues and the skyscrapers behind and retreat into one of the city’s many neighbourhoods.
+My favourite thing to do in New York City is to leave the thundering, traffic-choked avenues and the skyscrapers behind and retreat into one of the city’s many neighbourhoods.

 It is particularly an antidote to the psychedelic madness of Times Square where thousands of people mill about, dazzled by the neon jungle and seemingly waiting for something to happen that never does.
 Unless you meet the Naked Cowboy.